lukeasrodgers/backbone-fsm-view/README.md

-# backbone-fsm-view

-A finite state machine view for Backbone.js
+# Backbone Finite State Machine View

+A finite state machine view for Backbone.js.
+If you have pages involving complex form navigation, where you want to show/hide elements, and load different options depending on previous choices (i.e. on the state), you may find this handy.

+The code contains JSDoc documentation and closure closure compiler-compatible type annotations.

 ## (Somewhat) basic usage